pedromoraisf/pedromoraisf/README.md

 Hello my Name Is Pedro.

-I am a software engineer and currently, after hours I am focused on a project to write publications on Software Engineering and Architecture for Vue.js 💚 - mainly for the Brazilian public 🇧🇷.
+I am a software engineer and currently, after hours I am focused on a project to write publications on Architecture and Software Engineering - mainly for the Brazilian public 🇧🇷.

 Follow my publications through the 🧠 [Medium](https://pedromoraisf.medium.com).